MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/data-deduplication/install-enable.md

 ![Install Data Deduplication via Server Manager: click install](media/install-dedup-via-server-manager-2.png)

 > [!Note]
-> If you are running Data Deduplication in a Failover Cluster, every node in the cluster must have the Data Deduplication Server Role installed.
+> If you're running Data Deduplication in a Failover Cluster, every node in the cluster must have the Data Deduplication server role installed.

 ### <a id="install-dedup-via-powershell"></a>Install Data Deduplication by using PowerShell
 To install Data Deduplication, run the following PowerShell command as an administrator: